 Chip cards are more secure than regular magnetic strip cards, because they add an additional layer of security to the safeguards that already protect your card.
 Each time you use your chip card, it generates a code that is unique to that transaction.
 This makes it harder to counterfeit your card or to use it fraudulently for in-store purchases.

-Another important security tool offered by the Bank is My Mobile Money App.
-With My Mobile Money Access you can help protect your personal and business debit cards from fraud by setting alerts and controls to determine how your card can be used.
+Another important security tool offered by the Bank is the Card Valet App.
+With Card Valet you can help protect your personal and business debit cards from fraud by setting alerts and controls to determine how your card can be used.
 And, if you misplace your card, you can use the app to turn it off . . . and then turn it back on when you find it.

-You can also use My Mobile Money Access to manage your spending.
-With customizable controls, alerts for spending limits, and easy-to-find account balances, you can set a budget and stick to it.
+You can also use Card Valet to manage your spending.
+With controls, alerts for spending limits, and easy-to-find account balances, you can set a budget and stick to it.
 You can even set the app to deny a transaction before it takes place, based on the criteria you set.
 As with turning your card on and off, card controls will not interrupt recurring bill payments such as gym memberships or subscriptions.